-(acquired) forms of cultural capital and parental (father) occupation.
-The second axis, which accounts for 13.4 per cent of the variance, opposes those who possess more economic capital and own means of production (to the right in the figure) to those whose primary capital is cultural (either inherited or acquired).
-Inspection of the space of individuals (Figure 2) suggests that the Portuguese class structure, as captured by this survey and these variables, is fan-shaped.
+(Figure 2) suggests that the Portuguese class structure, as captured by this survey and these variables, is fan-shaped.
 Differences in species of capital are increasingly important in positions ranked higher in the class structure.
-In this sense, the Portuguese class structure seems closer to that of the United Kingdom (2017) or even to late 1970s France (Bourdieu [1979] 2010) than to contemporary Scandinavian societies (Hansen et al. 2009), where intermediate and dominated classes are more heterogeneous in terms of capital.
-If smaller discrepancies at the lower regions of the social space can reflect a 'relative homogeneity of life' (Atkinson and Rosenlund 2014: 18) among dominated class fractions, they nonetheless may be of import.
+In this sense, the Portuguese class structure seems closer to the UK (2017) or even to late-1970s France (Bourdieu, 2010 [1979]) than to contemporary Scandinavian societies (Hansen et al., 2009), where intermediate and dominated classes are more heterogeneous in terms of capital.
+If smaller discrepancies at the lower regions of the social space can reflect a "relative homogeneity of life" (Atkinson & Rosenlund, 2014, p.
+18) among dominated class fractions, they nonetheless may be of import.